-Leave it to the former head of Sun Microsystems to commission a yacht where the lighting and other systems are operated through touchpad screens much like that of the iPhone.
+Leave it to the former head of Sun Microsystems to commission a yacht where touchpad screens operate the lighting and other systems, much like the iPhone.
 This is Ethereal, the 58-meter (190-foot) ketch commissioned by Bill and Shannon Joy from Royal Huisman, which recently completed her maiden voyage from Holland to the Canary Islands and back.

-While touchpad controls are nothing new, some of the other technologies employed onboard certainly make her, in Bill’s words, “a floating lab.”
-The Joys’ project-management team and the yard developed solutions for energy efficiency and flexible energy management to reduce operational costs as well as the yacht’s environmental impact.
-Some of these solutions are far more complex than any measures taken to date on a megayacht, either power or sail.
+Touchpad controls are nothing new.
+But, other technologies onboard certainly make her, in Bill’s words, “a floating lab.”
+The Joys’ project-management team and the yard developed solutions for energy efficiency and flexible energy management.
+They wanted to reduce operational costs as well as the yacht’s environmental impact.
+Some of these solutions are far more complex than any measures to date on a megayacht, either power or sail.

 One example: the hybrid propulsion system.
-Two Caterpillar C18s are paired with 300-kW Combimac electric motors/generators.
-A veritable brochure could be written about how the system works, but in a nutshell, it’s unlike a typical diesel-electric system.
+Two Caterpillar C18s paired with 300-kW Combimac electric motors/generators.
+A veritable brochure could cover how the system works, but in a nutshell, it’s unlike a typical diesel-electric system.
 The drive train doesn’t use the electric motors as the principal method of turning the drive shaft.
 Instead, the motors can serve as gensets to recharge a litium-ion phosphate battery bank.
 Alternately, they can serve as electric motors to turn the propellers, by drawing power from the traditional gensets or batteries.

 There’s a good deal of automation onboard Ethereal, from the way the mainsail hoists via wireless remote – giving crewmembers better visuals in the process – to the push-button, hydraulically operated crow’s nest.
 There’s even a “station-keeping mode,” much like dynamic positioning, allowing the yacht to remain on point through synchronized control of her thrusters, engines, and rudder.